 I have only tested it on x64 PC architecture, although it is also distributed for 32-bit systems.
 My tests were carried out in these setups:

 - Desktop Intel i7 4770K @3.5GHz, 16GB RAM, NVIDIA GeForce GTX 760 GPU

 - Notebook Intel i5 3317U @1.7GHz, 4GB RAM, Intel HD 4000 GPU (Lakka not booting)

 Below is a video guide and the instructions used to prepare the portable OS and RetroArch:

 - Rufus: https://rufus.ie/

-Note: This video was captured using a virtual machine since I don’t own dedicated capture hardware, that will explain references to VMware and some occasional lagging.
-The video is also sped up often times to make the video as short as possible, despite this I managed to fill a full 20 minutes of me d*ckng around, “testing games”.
+Note: This video was captured using a virtual machine since I don’t own dedicated capture hardware, that will explain references to VMware and some occasional lagging and desync.
+The video is also sped up often times to make it as short as possible, despite this I managed to fill a full 25 minutes of me d*ckng around, “testing games”.

 UPDATE: I updated the video and guide to use the USB partition instead of the virtual filesystem, this brings a few benefits over storing inside homefs as it was before:

 - Not limited by homefs virtual file system size bounds;